SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Accept request in the same account and then add routes in VPC.
 Try to add routes in main route table because it is the default route table which is created automatically to communicate between the subnets, if not reflecting then add explicitly in each route table.
 - If you want only one (or) two private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
 Make sure you need to add from the other side also not just one side.
 This is nothing but routes in VPC.
 - Go through the 'Terraform-aws-vpc-module' how we developed VPC and resources inside it.
-- We use better 'tagging strategy' since we have more resources.
+- We use better 'Tagging strategy' since we have more resources.
 So we used common_tags and resource_tags.
 What is the difference between them ?
 We used merg function in tagging strategy to merge common_tags and resource_tags.
 - You can also create s3 bucket for VPC while developing vpc module (Optional)
 - We can also write condition in variable syntax using 'validation' keyword